 Basic steps to making a budget

-1. Gather information you have regarding sources of income or expense.
+Gather all the information you have regarding sources of income and expense.
 Statements, bills, student loan assessments and even the money you got from your grandma for your birthday.
 You need to know what is going out of your pocket and what is coming in.
 The key for this process is to create a monthly average so the more information you can dig up the better.

-2. Record all of your sources of income: self-employed, employments, loans, bursaries, grants, scholarships or have any outside sources of income be sure to record these as well.
-If your income is in the form of a regular paycheck where taxes are automatically deducted then using the net income, or take home pay, amount is fine.
+Whether you are self-employed or not, receive loans, bursaries, grants, scholarships or have any outside sources of income be sure to record these as well.
+If your income is in the form of a regular paycheck where taxes are automatically deducted then using the net income, or take home pay amount is fine.
 Record this total income as a monthly amount.